Invictus-AI/UROP_Haoyu_HelmetDetection/README.md

 ## Try out the detector

-in the yolov5-master folder, with env1 activated, use this command:
+In the yolov5-master folder, with env1 activated, use this command:

 ```bash
 python detect.py --source test.png --weights 400epochs.pt --img 640